 Post Review.
 All contracts below the prior review requirements are subject to the IDA's post review.
-The IDA conducts periodic post reviews during regular supervision missions or ad hoc procurement f.
-Contract Award g.
-Procurement-Related Complaints
+The IDA conducts periodic post reviews during regular supervision missions or ad hoc procurement audits.
+Procurement documents such as advertisements, bidding documents, bids, bid evaluation reports, contracts and correspondence related to bids and contracts should be kept readily available for IDA random review during supervision missions or at any other time.

+f.
+Contract Award